LoHertel/diplomats-in-germany/README.md

 If you don't want to use Cloud Shell Editor you could go through the instructions manually: [Open Instructions](project-walkthrough.md)

+## Further Improvement
+* Setup
+    * create shell script for VM setup and integrate it in Terraform (also make [SSH key creation](https://cloud.google.com/compute/docs/connect/create-ssh-keys#create_an_ssh_key_pair) more robust or use Google service account auth method to connect to VM)
+    * create project specific IAM role for Terraform and assign it to the service account instead of granting the permissions directly
+    * limit permissions to the minimal necessary set
+    * Create an additional service account for running the data pipeline (currently the Terraform user with a lot of permissions is used)
+    * integrate cloudbuild for CI / CD
+    * add tests for CI
+* Airflow
+    * create DAG for initial load
+    * find out why XCOM doesn't work with task groups in Airflow
+    * use Cloud Composer instead of Compute Engine VM
+* dbt
+    * add business data vault
+* Data Studio
+    * remove calculated fields from Data Studio report and precalculate this data in the datamart (otherwise we can not use the report as template and change the data sources)
+    * compare differences between two report dates
+* spell checking

 ## Special Mentions
-I'd like to thank the [DataTalks.Club](https://datatalks.club) for offering this Data Engineering course for completely free.
-All the things I learnt there, enabled me to come up with this project.
-If you want to upskill on Data Engineering technologies, please check out the [course](https://github.com/DataTalksClub/data-engineering-zoomcamp). :)
+I'd like to thank the [DataTalks.Club](https://datatalks.club) for offering this Data Engineering course completely free.
+If you want to upskill on Data Engineering technologies, please check out their self-paced [course](https://github.com/DataTalksClub/data-engineering-zoomcamp). :)